Xilinx/PYNQ/docs/source/15_glossary.rst

    All Programmable System on Chip

   BSP
    A board support package (BSP) is a collection of low-level libraries and drivers.
-The Xilinx software development Kit (SDK) uses a BSP to form the lowest layer of your application software stack.
+The Xilinx® software development Kit (SDK) uses a BSP to form the lowest layer of your application software stack.
 Software applications must link against or run on top of a given software platform using the APIs that it provides.
 Therefore, before you can create and use software applications in SDK, you must create a board support package

   FPGA
    `Field Programmable Gate Arrays (FPGAs) <http://www.xilinx.com/training/fpga/fpga-field-programmable-gate-array.htm>`_ are semiconductor devices that are based around a matrix of configurable logic blocks (CLBs) connected via programmable interconnects.
 FPGAs can be reprogrammed to desired application or functionality requirements after manufacturing.
 This feature distinguishes FPGAs from Application Specific Integrated Circuits (ASICs), which are custom manufactured for specific design tasks.